Martin-Gleiss/smartvisu/trunk/readme.txt

 --------------------------------------------------------------------------------
 v 2.6
 	- dynamic icons: svg-icons for continuous values
+	- new: config splitted in lib/defaults.php and config.php (individual)
+	- improved devive.rtr now with more modes depending on the driver
 	- update vendor/plot.highcharts 3.0.2
 	- update vendor/jquery 2.0.3 (IE 6, 7, 8 are no longer supported)
 	- update vendor/jquery.mobile 1.3.2